Anomalies on Google Sky and Earth

 Christa Hoffmann sent me this email following the Venus Transit of June 2012:

-you zoom in to the Sun today 6 June 2012 and to the side to Venus and beyond -
+Let me know if you do see it at your angle and on your Google Sky map.
+The co-ordinates of the strange stripes = 4h46m29.96s 22°44'13.97" also - if you zoom in to the Sun today 6 June 2012 and to the side to Venus and beyond - Venus actually is in front of the stripes.

-= 13h50m35.31s-23°35'23.85" and 13h52m42.40s-23°02'02.85:
+The other co-ordinates = 13h50m35.31s-23°35'23.85" and 13h52m42.40s-23°02'02.85:

 I've not come across anything like this.
 It's evident that the Sun and Venus are both superimposed images, placed onto the Google Sky background, but I'm not sure why these sets of parallel blue lines are also present.
 I can only assume they're a digital artefact from the rendering of these images, created to indicate the Venus Transit.
 If anyone has a better technical explanation please let me know and I'll post the explanation here.

-Written by Andy Lloyd, author of 'The Dark Star' (2005), 'Ezekiel One' (2009), 'The Followers of Horus' (2010) and 'Darker Stars' (2018)
+author of author of 'The Dark Star' (2005), 'Ezekiel One' (2009), 'The Followers of Horus' (2010) and 'Darker Stars' (2019),

 If you have any mysteries on Google Earth/Sky or Wikisky you want to share, please send me an e-mail.